Traveling for IVF: What to expect and how to prepare?

 2. Arrangements for Travel:

 Flights, hotels, and transportation are booked as part of travel plans.
-See the details in below table:
+See the details in the table below:

 Note: The exact steps for medical preparation may be different for each person, based on their treatment plan and the clinic’s rules.
 Doing what the fertility expert and clinic tell you is crucial.